Vanilagy/Marbleland/docs/api.md

 	comments: CommentInfo[],
 	downloads: number,
 	missesDependencies: boolean,
-	lovedByYou: boolean // Indicates if the logged-in user has loved the level }
+	lovedByYou: boolean, // Indicates if the logged-in user has loved the level
+	hasPrevImage: boolean
+}
 ```